 Or, if you want less action, head to DinoLand and Thomas Land in Edaville Family Theme Park, where you can also experience season fun depending on the time of year, like its impressive Festival of Lights.

-Other amusement parks in Massachusetts and surrounding areas such as Lake Compounce and Canobie Lake Park are worth special mention, too.
+Other amusement parks in Massachusetts and surrounding areas such as Lake Compounce and Canobie Lake Park (near Boston) are worth special mention, too.
 Though not in Mass, they’re right over the state line and worth the visit.
 Check out all the deets as we guide you through all the amusement parks in Massachusetts and the surrounding areas.
+Be sure to add these to your east coast road trip plan!

 Six Flags New England